RafaelBroseghini/Flask-Cards/README.md

 # Flas(k) Cards - Web application! :books:
-* This is a web application for keeping storing a collection of online flash cards for studying.
+* This is a web application for storing a collection of online flash cards for studying.
 * Use as you wish!
 You're the hacker :thumbsup: